DIY 5 Minute Framed Print Mockup

 13. Hit Enter (Mac users, hit Return) to make this a new layer

-14. Go to File>Place, select your the artwork or image you are using for your mock-up, and click Place
+14. Go to File>Place, select the artwork or image you are using for your mock-up, and click Place

 15. Adjust the size and placement of your artwork layer as needed to fit inside the frame molding